SleepyToDeath/NetQRE/synthesizer/README.md

 training/testing data.
 For each attack type, generate one positive training file and one positive testing file.
 Generate one shared negative training file and one shared negative testing file.
 `mixer.rb` contains one configuration for each file to generate.
-Uncomment the target config and comment all others and run `mixer.rb` to generate the corresponding file.
+Uncomment the target config and comment all others and run `mixer.rb` to generate the corresponding file(printed to stdout; log is printed in stderr so you can safely redirect stdout to a file).
 Use only targets in `for CICIDS2017` section.

 Notice that this step may have aggressive usage of memory.
 You'll probably need 32GB of memory for it to